Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 _Currently, to view your app, you have to navigate back to the app section (click bb icon, top left), and click the more icon beside your app, then click 'View published app'.
 This will change in the near future, and when you click publish Budibase will provide you with the URL._

 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650884503/cms/CleanShot_2022-04-25_at_12.00.47_qsqupu.gif)

+## Public form template

+You can explore over 50 templates, including [form templates](https://budibase.com/forms/templates/ "form templates").

+## What to do after setting up your Public Form

+Personally, I would autogenerate CRUD screens (with basic access level).
+This way, I would have a UI to view, update, delete form submissions and create new ones too.